toothrot-if/toothrot/README.md

 You can change which platforms to build for by opening your project's `project.json` file and editing the `platforms` property.

+You can find the finished desktop builds in `my_project/build/desktop/`.

 ## The Story Format